 Windsor and Essex County

-As one of six cities in Ontario previously designated by the federal government as a Resettlement Assistance Program (RAP) community, the City of Windsor, with its culturally diverse population and welcoming approach to all newcomers, has a leading role as a resettlement site.
+As one of the original cities in Ontario designated by the federal government as a Resettlement Assistance Program (RAP) community, the City of Windsor, with its culturally diverse population and welcoming approach to all newcomers, has played a leading role as a resettlement site.

 Since November 4, 2015 the Windsor Essex community has received:

-While it is unclear how many will arrive as part of this national effort, we do know that residents of Windsor and Essex County are coming together to assist with the resettlement process.
+While it is unclear how many more Syrian refugees will arrive as part of this national effort, we do know that residents of Windsor and Essex County are coming together to assist with the resettlement process.

 The lead agency is the Multicultural Council of Windsor and Essex County (MCC).
-It is federally funded to provide the first tier of resettlement services to GARs and in a typical year the MCC welcomes 200 to 300 refugees from countries spanning the globe.
-The extraordinary circumstances of the Syrian refugee effort have resulted in an expansion of MCC's services in order to manage Syrian and non-Syrian GARs, coupled with innovative collaborations with partner agencies within key sectors such as settlement and language, education, health, employment, community supports and groups such as the Canadian Syrian Council and the Windsor Islamic Council.
+It is federally funded to provide the first tier of resettlement services to GARs.
+In a typical year the MCC welcomes 200 to 300 refugees from countries around the world.
+The extraordinary circumstances of the Syrian refugee effort resulted in an expansion of MCC's services in order to manage Syrian and non-Syrian GARs, coupled with innovative collaborations with partner agencies within key sectors such as settlement and language, education, health, employment, community supports and groups such as the Canadian Syrian Council and the Windsor Islamic Council.

 What is the Role of the City of Windsor in the Syrian Refugee effort?